zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 <iframe width = "896" height = "504" src="https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/7ca9674a-8780-4839-9bbb-02025bf33f6f"> </iframe>

-In this example $j$ weighs $C_1$ above $C_2$, so the algorithm's contour lines are askew from the line of general value.
-The algorithm realizes that it can sacrifice a small amount of general value by moving to the left in order to find a player that fits $j$ better, with a high value for $C_1$ and a low value for $C_2$
+In this example $j_C$ weighs $C_1$ above $C_2$, so the algorithm's contour lines are askew from the line of general value.
+The algorithm realizes that it can sacrifice a small amount of general value by moving to the left in order to find a player that fits $j_C$ better, with a high value for $C_1$ and a low value for $C_2$

-### 2f.
+### 2e.
 Adjusting for position

 It would be a mistake to ignore position, since otherwise the H-scoring algorithm would believe that it could make a team full of only point guards.
 To get around this, H-scoring adjusts $X_\delta$ with a three-step process

 1. Based on current weights, figure out how best to allocate previously chosen players.
-For example if a build based on $j$ prioritizes point guards heavily, then the algorithm will want to consider a previously chosen player eligible as either SG or PG as a SG
+For example if a build based on $j_C$ prioritizes point guards heavily, then the algorithm will want to consider a previously chosen player eligible as either SG or PG as a SG
 2. Decide how to allocate remaining flex spots.
 E.g. divvying up two utility spots with one point guard and one small forward
 3. Based on the computed future positions, add a bonus based on position means.
 E.g. if the algorithm has decided that its two remaining slots will go to point guards, it adds two times the average point guards' stats (normalized to 0) to its total

-## 3. Optimizing for $p$ and $j$
+## 3. Optimizing for $p$ and $j_C$

-The equations in the preceding sections provide a full picture of how to map $p$ and $j$ to an H-score.
-The next step is finding the best possible values of $p$ and $j$.
+The equations in the preceding sections provide a full picture of how to map $p$ and $j_C$ to an H-score.
+The next step is finding the best possible values of $p$ and $j_C$.

 There are a finite number of potential players $p$, so the manager can simply try each of them.
-However $j$ presents a problem because trying all values of $j$ is not possible, since there are infinite choices for $j$.
+However $j_C$ presents a problem because trying all values of $j_C$ is not possible, since there are infinite choices for $j_C$.
 Even if the manager were to simplify it to e.g. $10$ choices of weight per category, there would still be $\approx 10^8$ options to look through, which is a lot!

-Instead of looking through all the options for $j$ at random for each possible choice of $p$, we can use a method called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
+Instead of looking through all the options for $j_C$ at random for each possible choice of $p$, we can use a method called [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent).
 Essentially, gradient descent conceives of the solution space as a multi-dimensional mountain, and repeatedly moves in the direction of the highest or lowest slope to eventually reach a peak or valley.
 See a demonstration from youtube below, of gradient descent finding a minimum from various starting points

 <iframe width = "800" height = "450" padding = "none" scrolling="no" src="https://www.youtube.com/embed/kJgx2RcJKZY"> </iframe>

 You may recognize that this method doesn't guarantee finding the absolute minimum or maximum, it just keeps going until it gets stuck.
 While this is not ideal it is also impossible to avoid, since there is no guaranteed way to find the optimal point unless the space has a special property ([convexity](https://en.wikipedia.org/wiki/Convex_function)) which $H(j)$ does not have.

 Another downside of gradient descent is that it necessitates recalculating the slope every time it moves, which takes time.
-Computers can do this calculation fairly quickly but the temporal cost of doing it many times in a row does add up, especially when we are running the process separately to optimize $j$ based on choice of $p$.
+Computers can do this calculation fairly quickly but the temporal cost of doing it many times in a row does add up, especially when we are running the process separately to optimize $j_C$ based on choice of $p$.

-After performing gradient descent, each player $p$ is paired with an optimal or close to optimal $j$.
+After performing gradient descent, each player $p$ is paired with an optimal or close to optimal $j_C$.
 One of those pairs has the highest H-score.
 The player $p$ associated with that pair is the one most recommended by the H-score algorithm

 ## 4. Results